CrimsonVista/UTAustin-Courses/2020fa_law379m/docs/law379m_syllabus.md

 destruction (violation) of intended security policies.
 The concepts we will focus on in class are:

-1. What is a vulnerability, what is an exploit, and what is a compromise of a securty property?
+1. What is a vulnerability, what is an exploit, and what is a compromise of a security property?
 1. How does computer science theory, such as the Halting Problem, impact the nature of failures?
 1. What are software vulnerabilities, such as buffer overflow vulnerabilities?
 1. What are cryptographic vulnerabilities?